 I want to talk about my idea of a “tribe”.
 It means so much to me and is an important part of my mom identity.
 This is not just the mom tribe but really the group of women that help support each other through life.

 Every woman needs some level of a tribe!
 You send her occasional goofy memes or snap chats when you think of each other, a girlfriend whom you don’t see often but feels like you never left each other when you do get to meet up, or even the woman you call or see in person every day to discuss every detail of your life (for some, this is mom).
-Imagine this in a 0-5 scale.
+Imagine this on a 0-5 scale.
 The lady who makes you feel special because they were thinking of you -all the way to the one who gives you advice about some of your most intimate moments.
 These relationships are so important to me.
+Mom tribes are important to our survival as moms!

-Some different groups I have found my kindred spirits include
+Some different groups I have found kindred spirits for my mom tribe include:

 -High School (It was ALL GIRLS!
 Go Cubs!!)